ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/installation/anacondaDeveloper.rst

     cd RMG-Py
     conda env create -f environment.yml

-   If the command returns an error due to being unable to find the ``conda`` command, try either close and reopen your terminal to refresh your environment variables, or type the following command.
+   If the command returns an error due to being unable to find the ``conda`` command, try to either close and reopen your terminal to refresh your environment variables or type the following command.

    If on Linux or pre-Catalina MacOS ::